mrentropy/mrentropy/README.md

-# Greetings
+# Greetings Internet Traveler

-I'm a web designer and developer.
+I'm a Web Developer, Web Designer, Business Process Specialist, CMS Expert, writer, and all-around nerd.

 <!--
 **mrentropy/mrentropy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.